 What are the limitations of generative AI?

 Early implementations of generative AI vividly illustrate its many limitations.
-Some of these limitations result from the specific approaches used to implement particular use cases.
+Some of the challenges generative AI presents result from the specific approaches used to implement particular use cases.
 For example, a summary of a complex topic is easier to read than an explanation that includes various sources supporting key points.
 The readability of the summary, however, comes at the expense of a user being able to vet where the information comes from.

-Here are some of the limitations to consider when implementing or using generative AI apps:
+Here are some of the limitations to consider when implementing or using a generative AI app:

 - It does not always identify the source of content.